28 GHz Wireless Channel Characterization for a Quantum Computer Cryostat at 4 Kelvin: Methodology

 \subsection{Cryo-CMOS Antenna Model}

-The proposed antenna is a differential dipole integrated in cryo-CMOS technology \cite{charbon2021, patra2018}, designed to operate at 28 GHz within the cryostat.
+The proposed antenna is a differential dipole integrated in cryo-CMOS technology \cite{charbon2021, patra2018}, designed to operate at 28~GHz within the cryostat.
 The choice of differential dipole antenna is based on its noise immunity and ability to suppress common-mode interference through differential feeding \cite{shamim2008}.
 The choice of the frequency is backed up by the relatively small wavelength, ease of on-chip integration, the maturity of designs for 5G applications, and sufficient distance to resonance frequency of spin-qubits \cite{Philips2022}.
 Full details of the design are given in \cite{centritto2025}.

-The dipole, illustrated in Fig.~\ref{fig:dipoledesign}, comprises two co-linear copper arms deposited on a Silicon Dioxide (SiO$_2$) layer, where the initial resonant length $L$ can be estimated as $L=\tfrac{\lambda_{0}}{2\sqrt{\varepsilon_{eff}}}$, where $\lambda_{0}$ denotes the free-space wavelength and $\varepsilon_{eff} = \tfrac{\varepsilon_{r}+1}{2}$ represents the effective permittivity of the antenna, with $\varepsilon_{r}$ being the permittivity of the substrate.
+The dipole, illustrated in Fig.~\ref{fig:dipoledesign}, comprises two co-linear copper arms deposited on a Silicon Dioxide (SiO$_2$) layer.
+Initially, the resonant length $L$ was estimated as $L=\tfrac{\lambda_{0}}{2\sqrt{\varepsilon_{eff}}}$, where $\lambda_{0}$ denotes the free-space wavelength and $\varepsilon_{eff} = \tfrac{\varepsilon_{r}+1}{2}$ represents the effective permittivity of the antenna, with $\varepsilon_{r}$ being the permittivity of the substrate \cite{PlanarDipole2013}, \cite{Abbosh2012}.
 The final optimal dimensions were refined through iterative adjustments of the length of the dipole's arms.

 The antenna is fed through a differential feeding network consisting of two coplanar microstrip lines (MLSs) located on the SiO$_2$ layer.
 The width ($W$) and spacing ($S$) of the lines were calculated based on the substrate properties and dimensions.
 Finally, the MLSs terminate in a ground-signal-signal-ground (GSSG) pad configuration.